Protected areas#

 For the Natura 2000 sites to be included in the WFD register of protected areas (because where the maintenance or improvement of water status is a critical factor for their protection), the association to water bodies should be reported.

-Descriptive data reporting
+Descriptive data - 4th cycle#

 Shellfish designated waters